rhodyprog4ds/BrownFall25/resources/glossary.md

 cast
 :  convert a variable from one type to another. in Python, done by using the constructor method of the object type or builtin function for builtin types

-categorical
+categorical variable
-:  variable type with discrete outcomes
+:  a variable that represents a quantity with discrete outcomes

 classification
 :  a type of machine learning where a {term}`categorical` {term}`target` variable is predicted from {term}`features <feature>`